 - Ghana, as a refugee caseworker

-- Japan, South Korea, France, Poland and Slovakia, teaching English
+- Teach English in Japan, South Korea, France, Poland, and Slovakia

 Some students also go on to graduate school, pursuing a variety of disciplines including social and public policy, law, ethnic studies, international relations, international human rights law, international peace studies, and journalism.